Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Galaxies in DESI DR1

 \subsection{Draco}

-We confirm 226 and 171 stars from \citetalias{Battaglia22} and \citetalias{Pace22}, respectively, with 166 in common, to be members of Draco.
-On the other hand, we reject 4 and 6 stars from the two catalogues (\citetalias{Battaglia22} and \citetalias{Pace22}, respectively), out of which 4 candidates are in common.
-Given the DESI DR1 RVs, we add 11 more member stars to Draco.
-Recently, the DESI DR1 view of Draco has been discussed in \citet{DESIdraco}.
-Their work identifies 155 Draco members, extracted from the \citetalias{Pace22} candidates list only. \citet{DESIdraco} derived the Draco's mean line of sight velocity, the velocity dispersion and the mean metallicity of the system, finding values compatible with previous attempts \citep{Kirby11,Kirby13,Munoz18}.
+We confirm 212 and 161 stars from \citetalias{Battaglia22} and \citetalias{Pace22}, respectively, with 157 in common, to be members of Draco.
+On the other hand, we reject 2 and 3 stars from the two catalogues (\citetalias{Battaglia22} and \citetalias{Pace22}, respectively), out of which 2 candidates are in common.
+Given the DESI DR1 RVs, we add 12 more member stars to Draco.

+Recently, the DESI DR1 view of Draco was also discussed in \citet{DESIdraco}.
+Their work identified 155 members using astrometry, radial velocities and metallicities.
+They found 8 stars located outside the tidal radius (Stars 1-8 in their Table~3).
+With our membership selection (see the criteria $1+2+3$ in Section~\ref{sec:crit}), either using \citetalias{Battaglia22} or \citetalias{Pace22}, we confirm the membership of 5 out of the 8 extra-tidal stars.
+Moreover, applying our selection criteria $1+2$, we can recover 11 stars that were neither in \citetalias{Battaglia22} nor \citetalias{Pace22}.
+Only one of these was found to be an extra-tidal star in \citet{DESIdraco}.
+Therefore, we can identify more extra-tidal stars combining all the selection criteria, including 6 out of the 8 extra-tidal stars in \citet{DESIdraco}.

+\citet{DESIdraco} also derived the Draco's mean line of sight velocity, the velocity dispersion and the mean metallicity of the system, finding values compatible with previous attempts \citep{Kirby11,Kirby13,Munoz18}.
 In addition, the metallicity gradient is steeper within the first half-light radius, while it flattens in the outskirts of the system \citep{DESIdraco}.